 (7) Where the licensing authority is satisfied that, at any time or during any specific period, there is no significant need to provide for the sale of packaged liquor to persons other than lodgers it may, on application, vary the conditions of a hotel licence so that it has effect as a hotel restricted licence.

-[Section 41 amended by No. 12 of 1998 s.
+[Section 41 amended: No. 12 of 1998 s.
 27; No. 26 of 2001 s.
 4; No. 73 of 2006 s.
 34 and 108; No. 56 of 2010 s.
-41.]
+41; No. 9 of 2018 s.
+21.]

+41A.
+Effect and conditions of small bar licence

+(1) Subject to this Act, the licensee of a small bar licence is, during permitted hours, authorised to sell liquor for consumption on the licensed premises.

+(2) A small bar licence is subject to —

+(a) a condition prohibiting the sale of packaged liquor; and

+(b) a condition limiting the maximum number of persons (excluding responsible persons and authorised officers) who may be on the licensed premises to 120.

+[Section 41A inserted: No. 9 of 2018 s.
+22.]

+41B.
+Small bar licence may be granted as alternative to tavern restricted licence

+(1) If the licensing authority considers it appropriate, the licensing authority may, with the agreement of the applicant, treat an application for a tavern restricted licence as an application for a small bar licence.

+(2) Subsection (3) applies to a tavern restricted licence if —

+(a) it is subject to a condition limiting the maximum number of persons (excluding responsible persons and authorised officers) who may be on the licensed premises to 120; and

+(b) the capacity of the licensed premises is not more than 120 persons.

+(3) The licensing authority may, of its own motion or on the application of the licensee of the licence —

+(a) cancel a tavern restricted licence to which this subsection applies; and

+(b) grant to the person who was the licensee of the licence a small bar licence in respect of the premises to which the licence related.

+(4) If the licensing authority proposes of its own motion to cancel a tavern restricted licence and grant a small bar licence under subsection (3), the licensing authority must give the licensee of the tavern restricted licence —

+(a) a notice that sets out the proposal and the reasons for it; and

+(b) a reasonable opportunity to make submissions or to be heard in relation to the proposal.

+[Section 41B inserted: No. 9 of 2018 s.
+22.]

 42. Nightclub licence, effect and conditions of

 (1) Subject to this Act the licensee of a nightclub licence is, during permitted hours, authorised to sell liquor on the licensed premises, for consumption on the licensed premises only, ancillary to continuous entertainment provided live by one or more artists present in person performing there or by way of recorded music presented personally by a person employed or engaged by the licensee to do so.